What Should the Parenting Plan Include?

 50/50 Child Custody Parenting Plans

-A true 50/50 child custody plan gives both parents the same amount of time with their children.
+A true 50/50 custody schedule gives both parents the same amount of time with their children.
 This can be accomplished using one of several different schedules, the most popular being the following:

 - one week on, one week off.
 The parents trade off between having their kids for a whole week at a time, rotating every other week.